Flag of the European Union EU Clinical Trials Register Help

 End point title

-Number of Participants With a Secondary Cardiac Event Over the Course of the Entire Study
+Number of Participants With a Secondary Cardiac Event During the Adjuvant

 End point description